 Around 90% of stock mutual funds underperform index funds, while charging higher fees.
 Why would you pay more, for getting less?
-In this blog, you will learn all you need to know about Fidelity index fund investing!
+In this blog, you will learn all you need to know about Fidelity index funds for beginners!
 We’ll cover: What index funds are, why to choose Fidelity index funds, tips on how to create a portfolio of Fidelity index funds, how to buy Fidelity index funds.

 What are index funds?